Phonons scattering off discrete asymmetric solitons in the absence of a Peierls-Nabarro potential: Introduction

 Let us briefly mention some of the progress made on lattice kinks in addition to what has been reported in the above quoted papers.
 Kink-antikink collisions have been explored in the discrete $\phi^4$ model \cite{ASKARI2020109854}.
 An anhormonically driven chain (without kink) was considered in Ref.~\cite{PhysRevE.97.022217}.
 That study also explored the role of the breather, as did Ref.~\cite{Evazzade2018-fi}.
 The authors of Ref.~\cite{PhysRevE.52.R2183} investigated the propagation (with damping) of a kink along a chain.
 Solitons in PNP free $\phi^4$ models were, to our knowledge, first found by Speight \cite{Speight1997-hc}.
 There have been earlier studies of the phonon kink interaction.
 For example, the interaction of large amplitude (anharmonic) phonons with the sine-Gordon kink was investigated in Ref.~\cite{Jaworski.PLA.1987}.
 Another example is the interaction of phonons with the standing discrete breather solitons which was discussed for hard- and soft-type anharmonicities in Ref.~\cite{Hadipour.PLA.2020}.

 This paper is organized as follows: In Sec.~\ref{sec:phi6model} we introduce the model and present the theory needed to discretize the $\phi^6$ model.
 This will be followed by the presentation and discussion of the numerical results in Sec.~\ref{Phonon-kink}.
 We summarize with concluding remarks in Sec.~\ref{sec:conclusions}.
+Some technicalities are relegated to two appendices.